 In recent years, accumulating evidence suggests that exhausted T cells (Tex) are of paramount importance for the maintenance of immunological self-tolerance and immune homeostasis.
 Tex are characterized by high expression of co-inhibitory receptors (CiR), and their key role is supported by the worsening of autoimmune diseases after depletion, or inhibition of, co-inhibitory molecules in mice, as well as in man.
-In this project, we plan to examine SSc cohorts, fibroblast cultures with antibodies to co inhibitory molecules by using techniques of flowcytometry, ELISA, PCR studies.
-Measurements and analysis of changes to matrix proteins and inflammatory proteins.
+The purpose of this project was to examine T cell exhaustion and the role of Co inhibitory receptors (CiRs) in the outcome of systemic sclerosis.